kullrich/orthomap/docs/tutorials/index.rst

 ---------------

-If you are running `orthomap` for the first time, we recommend to either follow the individual `orthomap` steps or getting started with the :doc:`nematode_example` which covers all essential steps.
+If you are running `orthomap` for the first time, we recommend to either follow the individual `orthomap` steps or getting started with the :doc:`nematode case study <nematode_example>`_ which covers all essential steps.

-What the tutorial covers - Table of Contents
+What the tutorials cover - Table of Contents
 --------------------------------------------

 .. toctree::